rsa2135/GetSwift/readme.md

 # GetSwift Code Challenge

-**NOTE**: To run this problem make sure that ruby is installed.
-Then run
+**NOTE**: To run this script make sure that ruby is installed.
+Then run `ruby match.rb` in the terminal.

 ## The Problem
 How to efficiently match drones to packages in such a way that ensure packages will be delivered by the deadline?